Whittaker's: Promotion

+Awards

+In 2011 Whittaker's was listed as New Zealand's third most trusted brand by a Bradley Colman survey.
+From 2012 to 2023 Whittaker's was voted New Zealand's most trusted brand, benefitting from Cadbury's 2009 bad publicity surrounding palm oil and changes in product size, and further fallout from Cadbury's closure of its Dunedin factory in 2017.
+In 2023, Whittaker's also won 'Most Trusted Confectionery' and 'Most Trusted New Zealand Iconic Brand'.
+Organisers of the 2023 survey stated that Whittaker's success stemmed from its engagement with its customers, integrating their ideas into the business.
+Whittaker's was also transparent about aspects of their products, including price changes, which helped build trust with consumers.

 Apart from being named as New Zealand's most trusted brand, the company has won other awards including 'Exporter of the Year' at the 2021 ExportNZ ASB Wellington Export Awards and Supreme Award in the 2022 Wellington Gold Awards, which are awarded to recognise businesses in the Wellington region.

+Special products

+In 2016, Whittaker's launched a hollow chocolate kiwi clutching an egg as an Easter egg product.
+Twenty cents from each purchase was donated to a charity supporting kiwi conservation.
+The kiwi eggs were not produced in 2024 or 2025 due to production capacity issues and a global cocoa shortage.

-In August 2022 the company released an image of a chocolate bar wrapper which it produced for Māori Language Week, which has the chocolate variety 'Creamy Milk' written in Māori as 'Miraka Kirīmi'.
+In 2020, Whittaker's produced a limited-release Māori language label for its 'Creamy Milk' chocolate block for social media engagement purposes.
+In August 2022 the company distributed chocolate with a Māori label nationwide for Māori Language Week.
+The label had the chocolate variety 'Creamy Milk' written in Māori as 'Miraka Kirīmi'.
 The initiative was met with both praise and hostility from the public.
+In 2024 Whittaker's announced that it would no longer produce the Māori label, but would be supporting Māori Language Week in other ways.

 Singer Ed Sheeran visited New Zealand in February 2023 and said via Instagram that he liked New Zealand chocolate.
-Whittaker's responded by sending Sheeran a block of Creamy Milk with Sheeran's face on the label, calling it the 'Ed Block', then teamed up with Sheeran to auction signed t-shirts and a supply of chocolate to raise funds for victims of Auckland's severe flooding in late January.
+Whittaker's responded by sending Sheeran a block of Creamy Milk with Sheeran's face on the label, calling it the 'Ed Block'.
+Whittaker's then teamed up with Sheeran to auction signed T-shirts and a supply of chocolate to raise funds for victims of the 2023 Auckland Anniversary Weekend floods.

+In March 2024, Whittaker's announced the discontinuation of Toffee Milks.